-Storytellers in period costumes relate these historical tidbits, interspersing fascinating facts with humor as corny as it is colorful.
-As part of his patter, a guide sought to convince me that I would have made a good diver until I learned they had to hold their breath underwater for up to five minutes.
+Storytellers in period costumes relate this historical tidbit, interspersing fascinating facts with humor as corny as it is colorful.
+As part of his patter, a guide sought to convince me that I would have made a good diver, until I learned they had to hold their breath under water for up to five minutes.

 A little-known gem overlooked by many visitors to Key West is Nancy Forrester’s Secret Garden.
 Tucked away at the end of a tiny lane, it’s a quiet oasis of lush tropical greenery only steps from the rushed, raucous action along Duval Street.